Wardedd/Sistemi-Operativi/README.md

 # DISCLAIMER
-My solution for some the homework.<br>
+My solution for some of the homework.<br>
 The code has not been refactored and there will be errors!